 A more powerful melee weapon that is very effective against lesser demons.
 Like the Fist, the Chainsaw does not consume ammo, but players must close the distance to attack enemies with it.

 The game's starter firearm sports a slow rate of fire and relatively weak damage.
-The Pistol becomes largely obsolete once the Chaingun is acquired, as they both share the same type of ammunition.
+The Pistol becomes largely obsolete once the Chaingun is acquired, as they both share the same type of ammo.

 The reliable single-barrel Shotgun packs a stronger punch at close- and mid-range than the Pistol, and it is even capable of striking targets at long range for reduced damage.